Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 * HXEXT (HX Extension mod)
 * MiniHX (HX Hotfix)

-#### Not included by default, extract the installer and place into the attached patch before install:
+#### Not included by default, extract the installer and place into the attached path before install, then select to install it during install:

 * HX (Co-op mod) [\CommunityUpdateFileArchiveDXPC\Hanfling's Co-op (HX)]